kevozzy123/Jungle-Chess/README.md

 When a stronger beast meets a weaker one, the stronger one wins and the weaker one is removed from the game.
 If two beasts are equal, both of them die.
 It is also legal to move your weaker beast into a stronger enemy, thus sacrificing it.

 ### Win Condition
-Once the enemy lair is taken or all of their beasts are eliminated, you win.
+Once the enemy lair is taken or all of their beasts are eliminated or a player runs out of time, you win.

 ## Game Logic
 I used **vanilla TypeScript and CSS** to make this game without any framework such as React or Vue, though in hindsight, I definetely made it difficult for myself as I need to mannully manipulate a lot of DOM and I had to rely on web components to seperate html elements into another file.